 Making the decision to dismiss an employee should not be taken lightly.
 The prospect of a potential dispute is stressful and could come at a cost of time, money and reputation if not handled carefully.
 It is important to seek the best legal advice so you can appropriately manage and mitigate any risk.

 Under the Employment (Jersey) Law 2003, employees have the right not to be unfairly dismissed by their employer.
-An unfair dismissal occurs when the employer does not have good reason for dismissing the employee or they don’t follow a fair procedure leading to the dismissal.
+An unfair dismissal occurs when the employer does not have a good reason for dismissing the employee or they don’t follow a fair procedure leading to the dismissal.

 If faced with an unfair dismissal claim, our team advise employers through the process to limit the impact on business.
 We will also seek to resolve matters before they are taken to Tribunal, where this is not possible, we have extensive experience with legal representation in the Tribunal and Court.